overture-stack/prelude/scripts/readme.md

 needed.

 To reduce coginitive overload we have organized setup scripts by the phase they are introduced in.
-All configurable variables are located at the top of the script and are configurable from the enviorment variables of the conductor service within the docker compose file.
+All commonly configurabled variables area located at the top of the script and are configurable from the environment variables of the conductor service within the docker compose file.

 ### PhaseOne.sh